prabhakaran-jm/fibo-autodirector-agent/README.md

 ### Judge Workflow

-The API supports a complete review and iteration workflow:
+The API supports a complete review and iteration workflow.
+This demonstrates the core value proposition: **deterministic, versioned, explainable image generation**.

 1. **Ingest** → Upload CSV with product data
 2. **Plan** → Expand rows into FIBO shot JSON